alexa/ask-cli/docs/concepts/Dialog-Command.md

 ### INTERACTIVE MODE

 This mode allows developers to simulate a multi-turn conversation with Alexa.
 If `skill-id` is not specified, the command must be executed in the skill project root directory.
-If the environment variable with key `ASK_DEFAULT_DEVICE_LOCALE` is not specified, then locale must be provided as part of arguments.
+If the environment variable with key `ASK_DEFAULT_DEVICE_LOCALE` or `-l|--locale <locale>` option is not specified, then the locale will default to the first value from the skill manifest.
 Note that end of a skill session will not quit the Interactive mode.
 User is expected to run `.quit` sub-command to exit the Interactive mode.

 User experience in Interactive mode will be,